blue-build/modules/modules/gschema-overrides/README.md

 # `gschema-overrides` module for BlueBuild

-The `gschema-overrides` module can be used for including system-setting overrides for Gnome-based desktop environments.
+The `gschema-overrides` module can be used for including system-setting overrides for Gnome/GTK-based desktop environments.
 This module is similar to using `dconf` configuration, but is better because it doesn't require a systemd service & supports build-time troubleshooting.

 What does this module do?